Hyyped/toolscript/README.md

 4. Enter

 # functions
-Cancel to cycle operations
+Cancel to cycle operations, click "ok" or hit enter to choose one.
-Enter to choose

 To close calc, complete an operation and cancel
-Exit process will be updated
+Exit process will be updated to use keybinds soon (hopefully!)